Human1986/throwing-function/README.md

 ## Description

-In this task, you'll implement the so-called `ThrowingFunction`.
+In this task, you'll implement the so-called `edu.epam.fop.lambdas.ThrowingFunction`.
 It's a variant of a `java.util.function.Function`, except for it may throw an exception.
 It might be really helpful when you want to pass a function to some method, but the underlying code throws some checked exception